Integrals of $\psi$-classes on twisted double ramification cycles and spaces of differentials: Double ramification cycles and moduli spaces of multi-scale differentials

+The generalization to $k$-differentials of level strata can be done analogously to the $k=1$ situation (see \cite[Sec.
+7.3]{CMS}).

-\begin{remark} We will not recall the GRC here but we mention the following facts that will be used below. \begin{itemize} \item If every connected component of the subgraph above level $i$ contains at least one half-edge with a twist not in $k\ZZ_{>0}$, then the residue condition $\frakR_i$ is empty. \item If $k=1$, $n=1$, and $\oGamma$ is a 2-level graph of compact type, i.e. with only separating edges, then the GRC states that all residues at the poles of the multi-scale differential on level $-1$ are trivial. \end{itemize} \end{remark}
+\begin{remark} We will not recall the GRC here but we mention the following facts that will be used below. \begin{itemize} \item If every connected component of the subgraph above level $i$ contains at least one half-edge with a twist not in $k\ZZ_{>0}$, then the residue condition $\frakR_i$ is empty. \item If $k=1$, $n=1$, and $\oGamma$ is a 2-level graph of compact type, i.e. with only separating edges, then the GRC states that all residues at the poles of the multi-scale differential on level $-1$ are trivial. \end{itemize} \end{remark} \begin{remark} \rcommentthree{For an enhanced $k$-level graph $\overline{\Gamma}$ with $2$ levels, the number of possible prong-matching equivalence classes is}

+\rcommentthree{where $\kappa_e$ is the absolute value of the twist at the edge $e$.
+For $k=1$ this was shown in \cite[Sec.
+3.4]{CMZ20} and for $k>1$ this follows from \cite[Lemma.7.4]{CMS}, where it was shown that the number of prong-matchings of the abelian cover contained in the linear submanifold defined by the stratum of $k$-differentials is exactly the product of all $\widehat{\kappa}_e$.} \end{remark}